-Some respondents noted that APES 330 ED differed in certain respects from the Code of Professional Practice issued by the Insolvency Practitioners Association of Australia (IPAA) and that this will be a concern for members of the professional accounting bodies who are also members of the IPAA.
-APESB agreed with this view and made appropriate amendments to align the independence requirements in Section 4 of APES 330 with the IPAA's Code of Professional Practice.
+Some respondents noted that APES 330 ED differed in certain respects from the Code of Professional Practice issued by the Insolvency Practitioners Association of Australia (IPA) and that this would be a concern for members of the professional accounting bodies who are also members of the IPA.
+APESB agreed with this view and, after considering the differences, made appropriate amendments to align the independence requirements in Section 4 of APES 330 with the IPA's Code of Professional Practice.